Top DevOps Tools for Automation Infrastructure

 Each module that is built must be tested.
 DevOps practices Continuous Testing that is fully automated.
 As each iteration is rapidly built after customer feedback, it is tested and delivered to the client.
 Some of the tools for the testing stage are Selenium and JUnit etc.

 The final product that must be handed over or released never the software alone.
 It is bundled with other metadata like documentation, user guides, release notes, etc. DevOps ensures that the packaging at the production stage is done exactly as the development envisioned it.
 Some of the tools for releasing stage are Docker and AWS etc.

 DevOps takes complete ownership of release management.
 It fully automates the process so that there is never a conflict in the outcome despite different versions running and different environments.
 Some of the tools for releasing stage are Jenkins and Codeship etc.

-As Applications Performance Monitoring becomes part of DevOps pipeline, the ownership of performance monitoring lies with the development team as well.
+As Applications Performance Monitoring becomes part of the DevOps pipeline, the ownership of performance monitoring lies with the development team as well.
 This shortens the life cycle of fixes required to maintain desirable performance.
-Some of the tools for monitoring stage are Nagios, Splunk, DataDog etc.
+Some of the tools for monitoring stage are Nagios, Splunk, DataDog, etc.